andrewdavidmackenzie/flow/docs/introduction/status.md

 to try to use them and flow to make the next round of improvements.
 There are issues in the repo and the [project](https://github.com/users/andrewdavidmackenzie/projects/2/views/1) related to improving docs.

-I moved some GUI/IDE experimentation into a separate repo that uses the `flowclib`  and `flowrlib` libs.
+I moved some GUI/IDE experimentation into a separate repo that uses the `flowrclib`  and `flowrlib` libs.
 The intention is to re-start some GUI experimentation with `egui` or `iced` rust GUI libraries when 1.0 is released.